pnnl/neuromancer/src/neuromancer/hvac/Readme.md

-# torch_buildings
+# neuromancer.hvac

-A PyTorch-based library for differentiable building simulation and HVAC system modeling.
+A PyTorch-based neuromancer subpackage for differentiable building simulation and HVAC system modeling.

 ## Overview

-`torch_buildings` provides physics-based, differentiable models for building systems that are compatible with PyTorch's automatic differentiation.
+`neuromancer.hvac` provides physics-based, differentiable models for HVAC systems that are compatible with PyTorch's automatic differentiation.
 This enables optimization, control design, and machine learning applications for building energy systems.

 ## Features